Menace (video game): Development

-Game development studio Acme Software was founded in 1987 by David Jones, Russell Kay, Steve Hammond, and Mike Dailly, in Dundee, Scotland.
+Game development studio Acme Software was founded in 1987 by David Jones in Dundee, Scotland.
 Jones began developing Menace under the working title CopperCon1 in his bedroom at his parents' house while attending the Dundee Institute of Technology at the time.
 Jones approached Hewson Consultants to publish the game in 1988; after playing, Andrew Braybrook recommended it to Hewson.
 When Jones was informed Hewson wanted the game to be the "Amiga version of Zynaps ", he realised sales would be limited and refused to sign the contract.
 Hewson had already promoted the game in Popular Computing Weekly before the deal was dropped.
 After signing a publishing deal with Psygnosis, Acme Software was renamed DMA Design.

 Tony Smith worked on some of the game's backgrounds and graphics, while Jones designed the levels.
 Jones made Menace a side-scrolling game after playing arcade games such as Nemesis (1985) and R-Type (1987).
 Smith often re-designed the player ship as Psygnosis could not decide a preference.
 The development team faced difficulty porting the game to the Atari ST, due to the hardware's limitations with smooth scrolling.
 Brian "Biscuit" Watson, who the team met at a computer club in 1984, discovered a technique to overcome this difficulty.
 Other limitations included the fewer colours available with the hardware, for which Smith adapted his designs.
 After completing his own game, Kay was assigned to port Menace to PC.

 During development, the sound effects temporarily consisted of noises by Jones, before being replaced with sounds from Salamander (1986), which Jones recorded as Hammond and Dailly played.
 The final sound effects were designed by musician David Whittaker.
 Menaces cover art was designed by Ian Craig.
 The game was known as Draconia until shortly before release, as it was considered too similar to Draconus.
 Psygnosis began distributing Menace in late September 1988; it was released for the Amiga in October 1988, the Atari ST in December 1988, the Commodore 64 in January 1989, and MS-DOS in December 1989.